kyle782/Eventile/GitHubPages/SOFTWAREDESIGN.md

-# Software Design Page of Eventile
+# Software Design Page for Eventile

 This is the current UML Diagram for our web application **Eventile**.